luzritacco/Cybersecurity-Home-Lab/README.md

 ##
 <h3 align="center">My paper provides a comprehensive overview of the tools and services that I use in my security home lab.
-I describe the functionality, purpose, and relevance of each tool and service in the context of the security industry.</h3>
+I describe the functionality, purpose, and relevance of each tool and service in the context of the security industry.

 #### Here's a fragment of my detail- paper: